Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Introduction

 There are some limitations to DSA, one of which is that particles must be able to reach the shock from downstream to upstream again, see, e.g. \cite{KallenbachEA2005}.
 In order to cross the shock, CRs must have been accelerated to energies that give them a gyroradius larger than the shock width, which is also known as the injection problem.
 Also, CRs have to be contained in the acceleration region to experience ample acceleration.
 This implies a diffusive particle transport with diffusion low enough that CRs are not escaping too quickly.
+Containment can also be implied by the geometry of the system, e.g. in stellar clusters particles can only escape downstream.

-An upper bound of the maximum energy produced by a source can be estimated by the Hillas criterion and depends on the particles rigidity and the size of the acceleration region \citep{Hillas84}.
+An upper bound of the maximum energy produced by a source can be estimated by the Hillas criterion and depends on the particles' rigidity and the size of the acceleration region \citep{Hillas84}.
+Often magnetic field amplification due to CRs determines the maximum energy reached by DSA at the shock.
 There are other limiting factors like the lifetime of the accelerator or loss processes like synchrotron radiation.

 In the transition region from Galactic to extragalactic CRs the Galactic Wind Termination Shock (GWTS) might contribute to the sources of CRs via re-acceleration \citep{ThoudamEA2016, MertenEA2018}.
 A possible Galactic wind can be driven by, e.g., radiation or the CRs themselves (e.g.\ \citep{BreitschwerdtEA91, EverettEA2008, UhligEA2012, BustardEA2016, MaoEA2018}).
 It may form a shock when the supersonic wind slows down due to interaction with the Intergalactic Medium (IGM).
+Especially for starburst galaxies there is evidence for supersonic outflowing winds (e.g. \citep{LopezEA2017, VeilleuxEA2005}).

 CRs with their origin in the Galactic disk are advected outwards and are accelerated to higher energies at the GWTS.
 Either they leave the Galaxy or a fraction of the high-energy CRs may be able to propagate back to the Galaxy against the Galactic wind.
 The idea of particle acceleration at the GWTS was already discussed e.g.\ by \cite{JokipiiMorfill87}, \cite{ThoudamEA2016}, \cite{MertenEA2018}, and most recently by \cite{MukhopadhyayEtAl2023}.
 With the assumption that about two solar masses per year are advected outwards, the GWTS cannot be supported by the wind longer than $100\,\mathrm{Myr}$ \citep{BustardEtAl2017}.
 The finite lifetime of the shock may also impact the shock spectrum and its contribution to the observed cosmic-ray spectrum on Earth.